simplicitesoftware/documentation/docs/tutorial/getting-started/exporting.md

 Building the "Order Management" Training App : Exporting a Module
 =================================================================

-::: note
+:::note[Prerequisite]

-Prerequisite : You have successfully completed the previous steps
+You have successfully completed the previous steps

 :::